AnishMehra07/Image-Caption-Generation/README.md

-# 🧠 EVOASTRA - Image Captioning using Flickr8k Dataset
+# 🧠 Project 1 - Image Captioning using Flickr8k Dataset

 ## 📘 Overview
-This project, built under the **EVOASTRA Internship**, focuses on generating human-like captions for images using Deep Learning.
+This project,focuses on generating human-like captions for images using Deep Learning.
 The system uses a **CNN encoder (InceptionV3)** to extract visual features and an **LSTM decoder** to generate natural language captions.
 Additionally, the Streamlit interface provides **English → Hindi translation** and **Read-Aloud (Text-to-Speech)** support.